Chocolate Chip Overnight Oats

 blue and white kitchen towel behind a small glass jar of chocolate chip cookie dough overnight oats

-• What's more loved by kids than cookie dough and chocolate chips?!
-My kids love this breakfast - I just leave out the protein powder when I make it for them!
+• Kid-Friendly: What’s more loved by kids than cookie dough and chocolate chips?!
+My kids love this breakfast – I just leave out the protein powder when I make it for them!

 mise en place of ingredients to make chocolate chip cookie dough overnight oats

 • Old-Fashioned Oats: I recommend using old-fashioned oats for a classic overnight oats texture.
-If you do choose steel cut or quick cut oats, know those will impact the absorption amount and time.

 • Flax & Chia Seeds: I like to use a mix of both flax and chia seeds for both nutrition (adds more healthy fats, fiber, and a little protein) and function (helps absorb liquid and creates an ideal creamy overnight oats texture).